 NonTrad: A non-traditional law school applicant.
 The traditional law school applicant is usually just out of college and has minimal work experience.
-Non-traditional law school applicants, or nontrads as they are commonly known, differ from the typical applicant and are often older with many years of work experience.
+“Nontrads” differ from the typical applicant and are often older with many years of work experience.

-PT: PrepTest, which is an actual released LSAT from LSAC.
-These are official tests that were released after they were administered, and give you an excellent insight into how you would perform on a real test.
-PTing also can refer to "practice testing," which is the process of taking a PrepTest under timed test conditions.
+PT: PrepTest, which is an actual LSAT that LSAC has released.
+These are official tests that were released after they were administered.
+They give you an excellent insight into how you would perform on a real test.
+PTing also can refer to “practice testing,” which is the process of taking a PrepTest under timed test conditions.

 Rolling Admissions: Most law school use this process for admissions, which means they consider applicants in batches as the come in (as opposed to waiting until the admissions deadline has passed and then considering all applicants at the same time).
 Thus, when the admissions window opens there are the greatest number of seats available and the fewest applicants, and as the process goes on there are fewer available seats but more applicants vying for those seats.
 Consequently, when applying to law school you gain an advantage by applying as early in the process as possible.

-Softs: The elements in your application can be divided into two components: Hard Factors that include your GPA and LSAT score, and Soft Factors that include everything else (extracurriculars, your personal statement, your recommendations, etc).
+Softs: You can divide the elements in your application into two components.
+Hard Factors include your GPA and LSAT score.
+Soft Factors include everything else (extracurriculars, your personal statement, your recommendations, etc).

-Splitter: Splitters are candidates who have either a high GPAs and low LSAT score, or a low GPA and a high LSAT score.
+Splitter: Splitters are candidates who have a low GPA and a high LSAT score.
 There are multiple versions of splitters, including reverse splitters, super splitters, and super reverse splitters.

-Tiers: These are classifications based on dividing the schools in the US News rankings into four groups of roughly 50 schools each.
-Tier 1 schools are the top schools (1-50), and include schools such as Harvard and Yale.
+Tiers: These are classifications based on dividing the schools in the US News rankings into four groups of roughly 50 schools each, also known as T1, T2, T3, and T4.
+Tier 1 schools are the top schools (1-50) and include schools such as Harvard and Yale.
 Tier 2 contains schools 51-100, and so on.

 UGPA: Undergraduate Grade Point Average, the average of all grades you achieved while an undergraduate.
-The UGPA is the standard number used in law school admissions because every applicant has an undergraduate GPA (whereas far fewer have a graduate GPA).
+The UGPA is the standard number law school admissions use because every applicant has an undergraduate GPA (whereas far fewer have a graduate GPA).

-UR1, UR2, etc: Under Review 1, Under Review 2, etc. These are application status indicators used by some law schools to update applicants on the progress of their application review.
+UR1, UR2, etc: Under Review 1, Under Review 2, etc. These are application status indicators that some law schools use to update applicants on the progress of their application review.